oroinc/documentation/backend/setup/demo-environment/docker.rst

 |Install Docker| with |Docker Compose: Install|.

-.. note:: The application uses 80 and 8025 ports, so make sure that other services do not use them.
+.. note:: The application uses port 80, so make sure that other services do not use it.

 Run Application
 ---------------

 1. Download the repository with a docker-compose configuration file.

+   Check out the git repository

    .. code-block:: none